Unsourced Random Access: A Comprehensive Survey: Background: Multiple Access

-Grant-free multiple access is a well-known candidate to enable communication of a large number of users where the users transmit their data by employing the shared system resources without any prior grant from the BS, which reduces the latency and signaling overhead.
-Nevertheless, the users can have unique signatures/preambles or they can utilize different codebooks pre-configured by the BS, which means that there is user identity during the data transmission phase, and the receiver can utilize this information for activity detection or user separation.
-In this line, grant-free NOMA is the prominent solution for future communication systems due to its low latency, improved spectral efficiency, and potential to support massive connectivity.
-Note that the main difference between grant-based and grant-free NOMA is that, the BS does not have information on the set of active users in the latter, which brings significant challenges requiring different solutions such as blind activity detection and data recovery, channel estimation, and synchronization with minimal overhead \cite{shahab2017grant}.
+Grant-free RA is another RA candidate that enables communication among a large number of users, where users transmit their data by utilizing shared system resources without requiring a prior grant from the BS, thereby reducing latency and signaling overhead.
+Nevertheless, the users can have unique signatures/preambles or they can utilize different codebooks, which means that there is user identity during the data transmission phase, and the receiver can use this information for activity detection or user separation \cite{Pyo2017Athrough}.
+This is also called \textit{sourced random access}.
+Among the grant-free RA solutions, grant-free NOMA is a prominent solution for future communication systems due to its low latency, improved spectral efficiency, and potential to support massive connectivity.
+Note that the main difference between grant-based and grant-free NOMA is that the BS does not have information on the set of active users in the latter, which brings significant challenges requiring different solutions such as blind activity detection, channel estimation, data recovery, and synchronization with minimal overhead \cite{shahab2017grant}.

-Among the two main categories of NOMA, the power-domain NOMA is hard to extend to the grant-free scenario as the successful recovery of the transmitted packets at the receiver heavily depends on the power difference of the users, which may not be maintained due to the grant-free nature of the transmissions.
-On the other hand, signature-based schemes in code-domain NOMA can be adapted to the grant-free case with proper activity detection before the data detection or joint activity detection and data recovery.
+Among the two main categories of NOMA, power-domain NOMA is challenging to extend to the grant-free scenario, as the successful recovery of transmitted packets at the receiver heavily depends on the power difference between users, which may not be maintained due to the grant-free nature of the transmissions.
+On the other hand, signature-based schemes in code-domain NOMA can be adapted to the grant-free case with proper activity detection before the data detection or joint activity detection and data recovery \cite{Razavi2016Non}.
 For instance, a grant-free version of SCMA is proposed in \cite{scmagf}.
-Furthermore, the inherent sparsity of the user activity in grant-free multiple access is utilized in \cite{csgf1,csgf2,csgf3,liu} through compressive sensing algorithms for multiuser detection.
+Furthermore, the inherent sparsity of the user activity in grant-free MA is utilized in \cite{csgf1,csgf2,csgf3,liu} through compressive sensing algorithms for multiuser detection.